 Chris Havasy is an Assistant Professor of Law at Penn State Dickinson Law in the Fall.
 His principal research interest is in administrative law and separation of powers, with an emphasis on examining the relationships between administrative agencies and civil society.
-He has research and teaching interests in administrative law, constitutional law, legislation, legal history, and statutory interpretation.
-He has additional interests in law and political economy, law of democracy, corporate governance, and torts.
+His primary research and teaching interests are in administrative law, constitutional law, legislation, legal history, and statutory interpretation.
+He has additional interests in law and political economy, law of democracy, corporate governance, and legal philosophy.

-His current projects examine the political legitimacy of the administrative state; the intellectual history of radical administrative law and contemporary separation of powers; how to handle conflicts between different applied justice claims in public law; how to properly structuring interest group lobbying; and the use of Enlightenment political theory in constitutional interpretation (with Josh Macey & Brian Richardson); and how corporate governance can learn from administrative law to improve the legitimacy of managerial decision-making (with Stavros Gadinis).
-His work has appeared or is forthcoming in the Virginia Law Review, Vanderbilt Law Review, and Journal of Empirical Legal Studies.
+His current projects examine the political legitimacy of the administrative state; the intellectual history of radical conceptions of administrative law and separation of powers; how to handle conflicts between different applied justice claims in public law; how to properly structuring interest group lobbying; and the use of Enlightenment political theory in constitutional interpretation (with Josh Macey & Brian Richardson); and how corporate governance can learn from administrative law to improve the legitimacy of managerial decision-making (with Stavros Gadinis).
+His work has appeared or is forthcoming in the Virginia Law Review, Vanderbilt Law Review, UC Davis Law Review, and Journal of Empirical Legal Studies.